Judy Mallaber: Political career

 Mallaber was selected to stand for election for Labour through an all-women shortlist.
 She was elected for the seat of Amber Valley at the 1997 general election defeating the Conservative incumbent Phillip Oppenheim.

 She sat on the Treasury Committee and on the Trade and Industry Committee (from 2003).
 Having worked for NUPE, she has interests in employment rights, as well as animal welfare, the feminist movement and the textile industry.
-She chaired the Clothing, Textiles & Footwear Group (APPG) from July 1999, and was a member of the Education & Skills Select Committee (from 1997–2001).
+She chaired the Clothing, Textiles & Footwear Group (APPG) from July 1999, and was a member of the Education & Skills Select Committee (from 1997 to 2001).
 She was the Chair of the Labour Research Department.

 She is a member of UNISON and the Liberty and Socialist Education Association.
 For the year ending April 2006, she claimed £5,649 in travel expenses.
 In 2006, she went twice to the Democratic Republic of Congo as an election observer.

 She lost her seat in 2010 to the Conservative Party's Nigel Mills by 538 votes.
 Amber Valley was the 24th most marginal seat in the country in the 2010 general election.
 Mallaber did not contest the 2015 general election.